w3c/csswg-drafts/css-fonts-3/transition-cr-2017.md

 ## Issues addressed

-The [Disposition of Comments](https://drafts.csswg.org/issues?spec=css-fonts-3&doc=cr-2017) shows 36 issues.
-Of those 3 are still open; 17 were accepted, 6 deferred to Fonts 4, 3 were invalid or duplicates, one was withdrawn and 4 were rejected (one because we can't change this due to web compatibility, and one because it is fixed in Fonts 4).
+The [Disposition of Comments](https://drafts.csswg.org/issues?spec=css-fonts-3&doc=cr-2017) shows 37 issues.
+Of those 2 are still open; 18 were accepted, 9 deferred to Fonts 4, 3 were invalid or duplicates, one was withdrawn and 4 were rejected (three because we can't change this due to web compatibility, and one because it is fixed in Fonts 4).

-Despite there being open issues, it has been a very long time since the /TR version of the spec was updated and we want to publish an update while we work on the remaining issues.
+Despite there being a couple of open issues, it has been a very long time since the /TR version of the spec was updated (2013) and we want to publish an update while we work on the remaining issues.

 ## Formal Objections